repeaterjs/repeater/packages/timers/README.md

 function delay(wait: number, options?: { reject?: boolean; }): Channel<number>;
 ```

 `delay` returns an async iterator which resolves after `wait` with the current timestamp and closes.
 The timer does not start until you call `next` on the returned iterator.
-The timer will reject with a `TimeoutError` if you pass `reject: true` to `options`.
+The timer rejects with a `TimeoutError` if `options.reject` is `true`.
 The timer can be canceled by calling `return`.

 ```ts
 function timeout(wait: number): Promise<void>;